Integrating Monitoring, Evaluation, Research and Learning with Design for Good Program Management (BalanceD-MERL)

 - Case Study| Executive Summary – A document that shares the experience of applying the BalanceD-MERL approach in the Women + Water program and provides key takeaways along with action-items for decision-makers, program implementers, and MERL practitioners to undertake to enhance the effectiveness of this approach.

-The BalanceD-MERL consortium is conducting an endline performance evaluation and data quality verification activity for the Global Health Ebola Team within the USAID Global Health Bureau.
-The Global Health Ebola Team manages a portfolio of activities aimed at addressing the second order impacts of the unprecedented Ebola virus disease outbreak in Guinea, Liberia, and Sierra Leone between 2014 and 2016.
+The consortium conducted an endline performance evaluation and data quality verification activity for the Global Health Ebola Team within the USAID Global Health Bureau.
+The Global Health Ebola Team managed a portfolio of activities aimed at addressing the second order impacts of the unprecedented Ebola virus disease outbreak in Guinea, Liberia, and Sierra Leone between 2014 and 2016.
+The following publications were produced from this work: